sighupio/fury-kubernetes-keycloak/katalog/keycloak/README.md

 pass the `-Dnetworkaddress.cache.ttl=60` flag to the JVM.
 Where `60` is the TTL in seconds you want to use.
 You can add it to the `JAVA_OPTS` environment variable.

-#### Cache configuration

-Set the `CACHE_OWNERS` environment variable, the default value is `1`.
-This value sets the number of copies that you want to have of each keycloak's cache.
-If you have it set to 1, and a pods dies, you'll lose that cache contents.

 #### Liveness And Readiness probes

-The default value for the `liveness` and `readiness` probes is 140 seconds.
+The default value for the `liveness probe` is 150 seconds and `readiness probe` is 250 seconds.
 It could be that your keycloak takes more time to boot up; adjust the values accordingly to your environment.

 #### Be aware of proxy headers